<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 Skip to content

 More than most, the Access teachers at LuHi get asked a lot of questions.
-What’s thirteen times nine?
-How do you do this Mineralogy assignment?
-What’s personification again?
+What's thirteen times nine?
+How do you do this Spanish assignment?
+What's personification again?
 Can I go ask Mrs. Rogness a question?
-Have you seen my planner?
+Have you seen my planner?A common question prospective and new families ask is, What exactly is Access, anyway?
+Who is it for?
+How is it different from resource programs at other schools?

 What is Access?

 As Access has adapted to better meet students' needs over the years, every student works on organization and soft skill development.
-This includes:
+This includes: building habits of using planners to track homework assignments learning good organizing techniques for folders, binders, and lockers growing in the confidence of asking questions in a classroom setting practicing self-advocacy with adults finding the best method for ensuring all homework is turned in

 Access teacher Kalia Mancell shares, "For soft skills, I focus on confidence, learning style, executive functioning, communication, stress management, self-advocacy, time management, and organization.
 However, individual skills are added when a student needs them."